deadlyvipers/dojo_rules/introduction.md

-This is a brief introduction about me.
+This is a brief introduction about me :).